Jira ServiceNow Integration: How to Connect Jira and ServiceNow in 5 Steps

 You can install Exalate on your ServiceNow instance via the Atlassian Marketplace to connect Jira and ServiceNow.

-You’ll then get an email with your node URL.
-You also need to download an XML file that contains the information ServiceNow needs to access your Exalate node.
-Click here to get it.
+Download the XML file from the documentation page that contains the information ServiceNow needs to access your Exalate node.

 Now, log in to your ServiceNow account.
 In the left-hand menu, look for “System Update Sets”.
 You can search for it by typing it into the “Filter navigator” search field.